tolitius/bb8/README.md

 There are usually at least two accounts that participate in issuing a new token (a.k.a. "asset"):

-* an "issuer" account which signs a new asset
+* an issuer account which signs a new asset
-* a "distributor" account that sets a trustline for this "asset" and this "issuer", and is later used as an account that would distribute this asset to other accounts
+* a distribution account that sets a trustline for this "asset" and this "issuer", and is later used as an account that would distribute this asset to other accounts

-A "distributor" account is just a concept, and does not have to exist.
+A distribution account is just a concept, and does not have to exist.
 Once the issuer signs an asset, any other account on the Stellar network can create a trustline: a declaration that it trusts a particular asset from a particular issuer.

-But usually keeping a separate "distributor" account works well: it is easier to track funds since the money sent back to it won't disappear and would still remain in circulation while any money sent back directly to the issuer account would disappear.
+But usually keeping a separate distribution account works well: it is easier to track funds since the money sent back to it won't disappear and would still remain in circulation while any money sent back directly to the issuer account would disappear.

-The official name for the "distributor" account is [specialized issuing account](https://www.stellar.org/developers/guides/issuing-assets.html#specialized-issuing-accounts) as per Stellar documentation.
+The official name for the distribution account is [specialized issuing account](https://www.stellar.org/developers/guides/issuing-assets.html#specialized-issuing-accounts) as per Stellar documentation.

 In this example we would assume no accounts exist so we'll generate issuer and distributor key pairs: